 Therefore, pursuant to O.C.G.A. § 38-3-61, The Honorable Chief Judge Asha F. Jackson of the Superior Court of DeKalb County, Stone Mountain Judicial Circuit DOES HEREBY ORDER AND DECLARE the existence of a Judicial Emergency in the Stone Mountain Judicial Circuit.
-The nature of this emergency is the continued transmission of Coronavirus/COVID-19 throughout DeKalb County and the potential infection of those who are required to appear in our courts and interact with large groups due to jury service, including grand jury service, or other large, non-essential calendars.
+The nature of this emergency is the continued transmission of Coronavirus/COVID-19 throughout DeKalb County; several instances of persons in the courthouse testing positive for COVID-19; the need to clean, sanitize and safely allow for the public and employees to enter the building; and the potential infection of those who are required to appear in our courts and interact with large groups due to jury service, including grand jury service, or other large, non-essential calendars.